DigitexOfficial/api-docs/source/index.html.md

 px | float | last trade value
 vol | float | last trade volume

-> Example of a response to 'public/index':
+> An example of a response from 'public/index':

 ```javascript
 {